-- Buying A Used Car In Mexico
+Buying A Car In Mexico: An Overview

 There are a lot of cars in Mexico that I was not familiar with, either different brands or models that are not available in the US.
 Mexico has a massive automotive industry which includes domestically manufactured and foreign-made cars.
 Besides different trading partners, there are different emissions and safety standards.